fogus/spiel/_posts/2014-12-30-12-icehouse-games.markdown

 ## When in doubt...
 Volcano scoring

 Almost as hard as writing rules is coming up with fair scoring mechanisms.
 Indeed, devising solid scoring is directly antithetical to having a problem with asking people to play-test your games.
-That is, very often (or so I've read) scoring mechanisms are finely tuned via a piecewise change process occurring over the course of many many many play-tests.
+That is, very often (or so I've read) scoring mechanisms are finely tuned via a piece-wise change process occurring over the course of many many many play-tests.
 None of my designs have gone through a process like this.
 Thankfully for me Volcano scoring already exists, and it usually works right out of the box, it's simple, and has been in hard rotation in pyramid games since circa the year 2000.
 Perhaps when/if these games get more plays I'll move away from Volcano scoring in those that use it, but for now I consider it a nice starting point.

 Anyway, thanks for reading.
-I hope that by sharing my experiences I've motivated you to set a similar goal yourself, or at least to give my games a shot. :)
+I hope that by sharing my experiences I've motivated you to set a similar goal yourself, or at least to give my games a shot. :-)

 :F